Elphnek/ansible_desktop/README.md

 # ansible_desktop
 My Ansible configuration for Linux Desktops
+In the work